-Join Joel Bradley for an in-depth discussion in this video Setting up the physics world, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Setting up the physics world, part of Blender: Creating Rigid Body Simulations (2013).

 If we want to create a practical effect in the real world i e, film…a jar of sweets crashing to the…floor with the contents scattering in every direction.…A lot of the hard work is already done for us.…The jar and sweets will automatically be influenced by gravity and will…react appropriately with any surfaces they impact or come into contact with.…No input or set-up is really required from us at all.…In a dynamic simulation created inside a three…D application of course, none of that is true.…